Danika Brace

-Danika Brace Johnson was an American football coach and player.
+Danika Brace Johnson is an American former football coach and player.
 She served as the coach and general manager of the Nashville Knights franchise of the Legends Football League (LFL) for the 2018 and 2019 seasons.

 Brace became the first coach of the Knights when the LFL announced the establishment of operations of that franchise were established in December 2017.

 Playing career

 Brace played the game at middle linebacker on defense and tight end on offense.
 The 2010-11 season saw her initial debut with the Seattle Mist, where she played for her first two seasons.
 She was recruited to compete for LFL Canada franchise Regina Rage for the proposed 2013 season in that league, but that season was never played.
 Instead, after graduating from the University of Washington in 2013, she moved to the now-folded Las Vegas Sin, where she helped re-establish that franchise, and competed for that team for two seasons.
 After supposedly retiring from the game at the end of the 2014 season just before the Sin folded, she returned to the Seattle Mist for the remainder of her playing career from 2015 through the 2017 season, including three appearances in the Legends Cup, two of which the Mist won.